 I could go on and on, but I’ll stop here.
 After all, there’s Hanukkah, Christmas, and Kwanzaa still to come.
 Hey, I’ll be your Santa bitch, as long as you keep my stocking stuffed.

-This rant first appeared on The Morning News, in a slightly less vitriolic form.
+This rant first appeared on The Morning News in slightly less vitriolic form.
 (Hey, cut me a little slack, I’ve had to deal with a few more Halloweens since then.)
 I then published in on this site on October 31, 2011.

 Hungry for more?
 Chow down on these: